PurpleTree HR logo

 • Contributions resume automatically after 2 years if the employee is still eligible

-What This Means for Irish Employers
+What Auto Enrolment Means for Irish Employers

 Auto enrolment brings significant new obligations and costs for Irish businesses.
 Here’s what you need to know: